 Dyshidrosis, also known as dyshidrotic eczema, is a skin condition that causes small, fluid-filled blisters to appear on the palms off the hands, on the sides of the fingers and on the soles of the feet.
 These blisters usually cause intense itching and can last for up to 3 weeks.

 Although the exact cause of dyshidrosis is not known, it is typically associated with skin allergies, excessive palm or foot sweat, increased physical activity or excess stress.

 Dyshidrotic eczema is not contagious and there is no risk of transmission after direct contact with someone who has it.
 All cases should be assessed by a dermatologist, who will likely recommend a skin care routine or medication.
 Phototherapy or botox may also be effective in some cases.

 Fluid-filled blister are the characteristic symptom of dyshidrosis.
-In more serious cases, they blisters go deep into the skin and become larger.
+In more serious cases, these blisters go deep into the skin and become larger.

 Other common symptoms of dyshidrosis are: